 |Slime mold.
 About 15mm tall.|

-I look for them on the sides of rotting logs, in leaf litter, among mosses and in similar damp, poorly lit areas.
+I look for them on the sides of rotting logs, in leaf litter, among mosses, and in similar damp, poorly lit areas.
 Individually, these tiny organisms may only be 3mm tall, but a mass of a single species can be much larger — inches or even feet in width.
-I often spot one species and, on closer examination, find several others nearby.
-I don't attempt to ID them, but slime molds have wonderful common names such as “dog vomit," “witch’s butter," or “chocolate tube mold” (which I think is the one in the picture,) as well as unintelligible scientific names.
+On closer examination, I often spot one species and find several others nearby.
+I don't attempt to ID them, but slime molds have wonderful common names such as "dog vomit," "witch's butter," or "chocolate tube mold" (which I think is the one in the picture), as well as unintelligible scientific names.

-When there aren't a lot of insects or amphibians about I look for them.
-If I put a Raynox on and get some magnification I frequently see springtails, tiny unidentifiable nymphs, small beetles, and similar creatures wandering about in among the slime mold clusters.
-If you look at the bottom left there is a very small beetle and a tiny pseudoscorpion lurking to his right.
-Confession: I only noticed him when I was looking for a photo to post here! 😂.
-To see more slime molds see the gallery on my website: https://www.jeremysquire.com/Macro-photos-of-slime-mold-Protista
+When there aren't many insects or amphibians, I look for them.
+If I put a Raynox on and get some magnification, I frequently see springtails, tiny unidentifiable nymphs, small beetles, and similar creatures wandering about among the slime mold clusters.
+If you look at the bottom left, there's a tiny beetle.
+To his right, there is a pseudoscorpion.
+Confession: I only noticed him when looking for a photo to post here! 😂.
+To see more slime molds, see the gallery on my website: https://www.jeremysquire.com/Macro-photos-of-slime-mold-Protista

 Olympus OM-D E-M1ii.
 Lens: Zuiko 60mm.
 TT350 Godox flash with DIY diffuser.
 Species ID corrections are always welcome.